-“Lo! the number of the months with Allah is twelve months by Allah’s ordinance in the day that He created the heavens and the earth.
+“Lo!
+The number of months with Allah is twelve months by Allah’s ordinance in the day that He created the heavens and the earth.
 Four of them are sacred: that is the right religion.
 So wrong not yourselves in them.
 And wage war on all of the idolaters as they are waging war on all of you.
 And know that Allah is with those who keep their duty (unto Him).”
-[Al-Qur'an 9:36]
+(9:36)

-Abu Bakarah (RA) reported that Holy Prophet (PBUH) said: “The year is twelve months of which four are sacred, the three consecutive months of Dhul-Qa’dah, Dhul-Hijjah and Muharram, and Rajab Mudar which comes between Jumadah and Sha’ban.”
-[Reported by al-Bukhari, 2958]
+“The year is twelve months of which four are sacred, the three consecutive months of Dhul-Qadah, Dhul-Hijjah and Muharram, and Raja Mudar which comes between Jumadah and Sha’ban.”
+(Bukhari)

-Abu Hurayrah (RA) said: “The Messenger of Allah (PBUH) said:’The best of fasting after Ramadhan is fasting Allah’s month of Muharram.’ ” [Reported by Muslim, 1982]
+“The best of fasting after Ramadan is fasting in Allah’s month of Muharram.”
+(Muslim)

 From the hadith it is clear that after the fasts of Ramadan the most sacred and the best fasts are the ones that are kept in the month of Muharram.
 Ergo, the importance and significance of fasting in the month of Muharram is imperative and clear to all.